mcandre/linters/README.md

 [Web Package Update Checker](https://github.com/fulldecent/web-puc) validates web projects to ensure they use the latest available versions of web packages (like Bootstrap, Font Awesome, JQuery).

 [write-good](https://github.com/btford/write-good) validates english prose with the aim of helping developers write better code.

+## SLOC

+[sloccount](http://www.dwheeler.com/sloccount/) is an older line counter.

+[cloc](https://github.com/AlDanial/cloc) is a newer line counter with support for more programming languages.

+[wc](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/wc.html) is a line counter for UNIX systems.

 ## Android